ibm-cloud-solutions/hubot-ibmcloud-cognitive-lib/README.md

 1. `nlcconfig.updateGlobalParameterValues(name, values)`
 	- Update global parameter values for a parameters for the given name.
 Note that the name is namespaced.
 It should be the value of the root 'name' field in the json file contatenated with '_' and the parameter name.
 After this is invoked, all parameters with the same name will contain the specified values.

+1. `nlcconfig.setGlobalEntityFunction(name, function)`
+	- Register entity function for the given name.
+Note that the name is namespaced.
+It should be the value of the root 'name' field in the json file contatenated with '_' and the entity function name.

 ### NLC Processing related functions (NLCManager)

 These are functions used to process a statement against the current NLC classifier and determine the best class to handle it.
 It can also be used to trigger a training to create a new NLC classifier.